patrickegon/patrickegon/README.md

 Graduated in Natural Sciences (Biology) and holds an MSc in Biodiversity, Genetics and Evolution.
 Experienced in data science with a strong background in bioinformatics and molecular biology.

-## 🚀 Expertise: ML, ETL, Data Analysis
+## 🚀 Expertise: Data Analysis, ETL and ML.

 📍 **Porto, Portugal** | 📧 [patrick.egon@gmail.com](mailto:patrick.egon@gmail.com) | 🔗 [LinkedIn](https://linkedin.com/in/patrick-egon-santos) | 👨‍💻 [GitHub](https://github.com/patrickegon)